CapitalOne slashes price target on ChargePoint Holdings Inc. [CHPT] – find out why.

-ChargePoint Holdings Inc. [NYSE: CHPT] traded at a high on 12/23/21, posting a 2.31 gain after which it closed the day’ session at $19.05.
+ChargePoint Holdings Inc. [NYSE: CHPT] traded at a low on 12/31/21, posting a -1.45 loss after which it closed the day’ session at $19.05.
 The company report on December 7, 2021 that ChargePoint Reports Third Quarter Fiscal 2022 Financial Results; Raises Full-Year Revenue Guidance.

 Quarterly revenue increased 79% year over year.